EmanuelArca/quiz-app-template/README.md

-# Recap Project 2: Quiz App - Interactivity
+# Recap Project 2: Quiz App - Interactivity!

 In a previous project, you created the layout for a Quiz App using HTML and CSS.
 The focus of this project is to add interactivity with JavaScript.